 Neil Birch

 If you have any questions about what you have read or viewed in this post or in any previous posts of mine, or if you even have a curiosity about the Church of Jesus Christ of Latter-day Saints, and or its teachings, please e-mail me.
 I'm Neil and my e-mail address is: jneilmelva@gmail.com.
 If you contact me I'll get back to you just as soon as possible.

 I invite you to let your friends and relatives know about this blog if you think they would be interested.
-Please be advised that I also have two additional blogs.
-One is in Spanish:
+Please be advised that I also have an additional blog.
+It is in Spanish: Its content is translated from the English in this blog.

+Neil Birch